seanmheff/PiTorrent/Readme.md

 screen -dr rtorrent
 ```

-Use Ctrl-A Ctrl-D to detach it again

 #### Note
-PiTorrent is still under heavy development and is a work-in-progress
+PiTorrent is still under heavy development and is very much a work-in-progress